I NEED A HELIUM FILLED DOUGHNUT FLOATING VERTICALLY

 TO GO ANYWHERE I WANT IN THE SKY, OH YEAH

 FLY US WHERE WE NEED TO GO AND HOME

-And, of course, someone was going to think about putting a windmill in the hole of a doughnut.
+And, of course, someone else was going to think about putting a windmill in the hole of a doughnut.
 The BAT is a Buoyant Airborne Turbine made by Altaeros Energies, founded at the Massachusetts Institute of Technology.
-It can hauled around on the back of a truck to wherever power is needed, providing consistent and powerful energy from high altitude winds.
+It can be hauled around on the back of a truck to wherever power is needed, providing consistent and powerful energy from high altitude winds.